wp-plugins/kt-photogallery/readme.txt

 = Where the heck are my images? =

 For now you have to write a custom post type template for galleries and albums.
-Check out the description and API section for more details.

 == Screenshots ==